wavetermdev/waveterm/README.md

 ### Minimum requirements

-Wave Terminal and WSH run on the following 64-bit operating systems:
+Wave Terminal and WSH run on the following 64-bit platforms:

-- macOS 10.15 or later
+- macOS 10.15 or later (arm64, x64)
-- Windows 10 1804 or later
+- Windows 10 1804 or later (x64)
-- Linux based on glibc-2.28 or later
+- Linux based on glibc-2.28 or later (arm64, x64)

 ## Links